RLain/missing-trees/README.md

 curl -H "Authorization: Bearer your-bearer-token" http://localhost:3000/orchard/your_orchard_id
 ```

 NB: The API is unacceptably slow (sorry).
-Have patience with ...Finding missing trees.
+Have patience with `...Finding missing trees`.
 This takes a long ol' time but will give a response!
 ```bash
 START RequestId: 2944f11c-c41d-42f6-8a41-18999d3c0c7b Version: $LATEST Missing tree handler invoked...